Back to: LINQ Tutorial For Beginners and Professionals

 LINQ SelectMany Method in C# with Examples

-In this article, I am going to discuss the LINQ SelectMany Projection Method in C# with Examples.
-Please read our previous article where we discussed the LINQ Select Projection Operator in C# with Examples.
-The Linq SelectMany Method belongs to the projection Category Operator.
-As part of this article, we are going to discuss the following pointers in detail.
+In this article, I will discuss the LINQ SelectMany Projection Method in C# with Examples.
+Please read our previous article discussing the LINQ Select Projection Operator in C# with Examples.
+The LINQ SelectMany Method belongs to the projection Category Operator.
+As part of this article, we will discuss the following pointers in detail.

 Example to Understand LINQ SelectMany Projection Method using C#:

 Let us understand the LINQ SelectMany Method with an example using C#.
-In the below example, we are using the SelectMany Method to flatten the resulting sequences into one sequence.
+In the example below, we use the SelectMany Method to flatten the resulting sequences into one sequence.
 Here, you can see that the SelectMany method returns an IEnumerable<char>.
 This is because the SelectMany method returns all the elements from the sequence.
-Here the nameList is the sequence or collection or the data source.
-And the sequence contains two strings.
-And we know the string is a collection of characters.
-So, the SelectMany method fetches all the characters from the above two strings and then converts them into one sequence i.e. IEnumerable<char>.
-In the below example, we are using LINQ Method Syntax i.e. using the LINQ SelectMany Method.
+Here, the nameList is the sequence or collection or the data source.
+The sequence contains two strings.
+And we know a string is a collection of characters.
+So, the SelectMany method fetches all the characters from the above two strings and converts them into one sequence, i.e., IEnumerable<char>.

 using System; using System.Collections.Generic; using System.Linq; namespace LINQDemo { class Program { static void Main(string[] args) { List<string> nameList =new List<string>(){"Pranaya", "Kumar" }; IEnumerable<char> methodSyntax = nameList.SelectMany(x => x); foreach(char c in methodSyntax) { Console.Write(c + " "); } Console.ReadKey(); } } }

 So, when we execute the above program, it will give us the following output.
-Basically, it will combine all the characters of both strings and form the result as a collection of characters which is shown in the below output.
+It will combine all the characters of both strings and form the result as a collection of characters, as shown in the below output.

 LINQ SelectMany Using Query Syntax in C#:

-The most important point that you need to remember is there is no such SelectMany Operator available in LINQ to write Query Syntax.
-But we can achieve this by writing multiple “from clauses” in the query as shown in the below example.
-In the below example, we are fetching all the strings from the nameList collection to str object and then we are using another from clause to fetch all the characters from the str object and then we are projecting the characters which are going to contain all the characters available in both strings.
+The most important point you need to remember is that no such SelectMany Operator is available in LINQ to write Query Syntax.
+But we can achieve this by writing multiple “from clauses” in the query, as shown in the below example.
+In the below example, we are fetching all the strings from the nameList collection to the str object.
+Then we use another from clause to fetch all the characters from the str object, and then we project the characters that will contain all the characters available in both strings.

 using System; using System.Collections.Generic; using System.Linq; namespace LINQDemo { class Program { static void Main(string[] args) { List<string> nameList =new List<string>(){"Pranaya", "Kumar" }; IEnumerable<char> querySyntax = from str in nameList from ch in str select ch; foreach (char c in querySyntax) { Console.Write(c + " "); } Console.ReadKey(); } } }